Han-shu/UnitCom/README.md

 # UnitCom

 # Key model improvements compared with INFORMS results
     - Add imports supply curve as in add_imports.jl
     - Add residual value for PH in UC
     - Energy storage eb_t0 initialization in UC and ED
     - Exclude nuclear to provide reserve

 # Other model improvements to consider
-    - Increase VOLL
+    - Increase VOLL: 5,000 -> 200,000
-    - Increase renewable generaition
+    - Increase renewable generaition: solar*10, wind*1.38
     - Imporve operational cost of thermal generators by using piecewise linear cost function
     - Increase reserve requirement of DR
     - Decrease ramp rate